wh-alice/mig_visualstudio/vs/modeling/code-generation-in-a-build-process.md

 ```

- In a directive processor, you can call <xref:Microsoft.VisualStudio.TextTemplating.ITextTemplatingEngineHost.ResolveParameterValue*>:
+ In a directive processor, you can call <xref:Microsoft.VisualStudio.TextTemplating.ITextTemplatingEngineHost.ResolveParameterValue%2A>:

 ```c#
 string value = Host.ResolveParameterValue("-", "-", "parameterName");